nooneyoulleverknow/medicarefraudscreener/README.md

 ok, assuming everything works...well before trying This is probably going to take at least 8 hours on an ssd drive.
 So you may want to run this script when you are asleep.
 If you are going to leave it running in an office, make sure that the office still has power after hours.
-If you were trying it on my 15 year old laptop, not that I tried, I gasp to think this could take a week or two...maybe more. so, oh year,  by the time we are done, the medicaid_files folder will take up about 170GB or more.
+If you were trying it on my 15 year old laptop, not that I tried, I gasp to think this could take a week or two...maybe more. so, oh yeah,  by the time we are done, the medicaid_files folder will take up about 170GB or more.
-Why?
-IDK, but this will chop up the bulk medicaid datadump and divide it p into 2 separate chunks by state.
+This will chop up the bulk medicaid datadump and divide it up into 2 separate chunks by state.
 One by the billers, and the other by the servicers.
-It will also join the npped data.
+It will also join the nppes data.
 So it will be faster in analyzing a particular state
 So assuming your system can handle it, try: php medicaidmakebills.php